Championship-winning football team reunites at Algonquin after 50 years

 ‘He’s a very special man’

-Walsh sat on the field, proudly watching the crowd of men he had coached 50 years ago.
-As he shook hands with the team, one player looked at the rest of the team: “This man is my role model,” he said as he walked away.
+Walsh sat on the field throughout the ceremony, proudly watching the crowd of men he had coached 50 years ago.
+“This man is my role model,” one player said to the group after shaking hands with Walsh.
 “I became a teacher, coach – all because of him.”

 “[Walsh] has not only had an impact on the 1973 football team that won the Super Bowl, but many teams thereafter.
 He still has an impact on the lives of many of us – coaches, athletes, students inside the building.
 Many in both communities are still impacted by his involvement within the school community.
-We can’t thank him enough for everything he has done,” Mocerino said.
+We can’t thank him enough for everything he has done,” Mocerino said after giving Walsh a commemorative game ball.

 Mocerino also presented two citations to Walsh as the team watched.
 Both towns – Northborough and Southborough – made certificates to honor Walsh’s impact on the Algonquin community; Nov.
 17 will hereafter be referred to as “Richard Walsh Day.”